Meta-analysis in R

 How to Prepare for the Course

-Once R and RStudio are installed, please also install the following packages by running this code in R:
+Once R and RStudio are installed, install (and make sure they work) the following packages by running this code in R:

 Program